tziebart/tziebart.github.io/_posts/2025-05-03-KNN-Classification.md

 **Our Goal:** To build a reliable predictive model that can identify potential customers who will sign up.

+**1. The Business Event:**

+**What Happened?**
+- ABC Grocery recently concluded a promotional campaign for its "Delivery Club."

+**Who Was Involved?**
+ - Marketing department, "Delivery Club" management, and customers.

+**What Were the Initial Outcomes/Observations?**
+- The promotion successfully increased club memberships.
+However, there's internal discussion regarding the cost-effectiveness of the mailer quality.
+ABC Grocery divided it's customers into 3 groups.
+Group1 received a basic mailer, Group2 a nicer more expensive  mailer and Group3 received neither (control group).

+**2. The Core Challenge/Question:**

+ **The Uncertainty/Problem:**
+ - Was the investment in the current mailer quality justifiedl?
+Specifically, did the higher-quality (and more expensive) mailer (mailer 2) generate a significantly higher number of sign-ups, or conversely, did the lower-quality (and cheaper) mailer (mailer 1) achieve similar results?

+**Why Does It Matter?**
+- Understanding this relationship is crucial for optimizing future marketing spend, maximizing return on investment (ROI), and ensuring sustainable membership growth.

+**The Data-Driven Goal:**
+- To determine the relationship between mailer quality/cost and membership conversion rates to inform future campaign budget allocation for promotional materials.

+**3. Methodology Used:

 Here's how we get there:

 **Phase 1: Setting Up Our Workshop and Getting the Raw Materials (Your Data)**